yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Bucket

-A cluster-scoped resource representing an object store bucket.
-The `Bucket` is expected to store stateful data relevant to bucket deprovisioning.
-The `Bucket` is bound to the `Bucket` in a 1:1 mapping.
-For MVP a `Bucket` is not reused.
+A cluster-scoped resource representing a storage instance.
+A Bucket should contain enough information to enable the requesting client to access the storage instance.
+At a minimum, a Bucket must store enough identifying information such in order for drivers to accurately target the storage instance (e.g. during a deletion process).

 ```yaml
 apiVersion: cosi.io/v1alpha1